lingui/js-lingui/docs/ref/macro.rst

    }

 ``comment`` is a comment for translators.
 It's extracted to the message catalog and it gives extra context for translators.
-It's removed from production code:
+It is removed from production code:

 .. code-block:: jsx